Sustainability-related disclosures

 Data sources and processing

-We use multiple information sources through the due diligence process (the due diligence process for the fund is described below):
+The Investment Manager’s impact team uses multiple information sources through the due diligence process (the due diligence process for the fund is described below under “Due Diligence”):

-• For the impact theory of change, good governance and contribution to SDGs, we use company information and insights, peer-reviewed and industry research, as well as external sources on the products and services’ impacts.
+• To carry out fundamental research, assess compliance with good governance and contribution to the SDGs, we use company information and insights, peer-reviewed and industry research, as well as external sources on the products and services’ impacts.

 • For the SDG-based net-positive impact, we use data modeled by the Upright Project, a third-party impact data provider.
 The Upright Project quantifies the net impact of products and services, considering their upstream and downstream value chains.